Back to home

 Key Points

-Raül Adames García, a 48-year-old resident of Sant Cugat del Vallès and director of Barcelona's Diocesan Secretariat for Catholic Education as well as the Abat Oliba Loreto school, died on Friday afternoon in a collision near Incles while returning from Andorra with his family.
-The crash happened around 2:45 p.m. on the CG-2 road, when the van carrying the couple struck a stationary bus outside the Interski hotel.
-Adames was pronounced dead at the scene despite emergency efforts to revive him; no helicopter evacuation was needed.
-His 46-year-old wife sustained visible facial injuries but was treated at a hospital and discharged later that day.
-Their four children were not in the vehicle, as the family had been staying in an Andorran tourist apartment with others.
+Raül Adames García, the 48-year-old director of Barcelona's Diocesan Secretariat for Catholic Education and Abat Oliba Loreto school, died on Friday in a traffic collision on the CG-2 road near Incles while returning from Andorra with his wife.
+The crash occurred around 2:40 p.m., when the van he was driving struck a stationary bus unloading passengers outside the Interski hotel.
+He was pronounced dead at the scene despite emergency resuscitation attempts, with no need for helicopter evacuation.

-Tributes poured in from education and church communities.
-Alfonso Aguiló, president of the Spanish Confederation of Educational Centres (CECE), called it "a great loss for the world of education," extending sympathies to Adames's wife and children while noting his quality commitments and leadership in CEU and Arenales networks.
-Catalan and national groups praised his integrity, service ethos, and bridges between Catholic education and society.
+Tributes have come from education groups.
+Alfonso Aguiló, president of the Spanish Confederation of Educational Centres (CECE), described it as "a great loss for the world of education," offering condolences to Adames's wife and four children, and highlighting his CEU and Arenales leadership.
+Catalan and national organizations have praised his integrity, service, and work bridging Catholic education with society.
+The Archdiocese has called for prayers and affirmed his legacy endures.

 Share the article via